dinkycoder/AgenticPath/README.md

 ## The Characters

 ### Koda — The Engineer
-Mixed Black and Japanese heritage.
-50. Completely bald.
-The Black Miyamoto Musashi.
+Afro-asian.
+Bald.
+Minimalist.
+Miyamoto Musashi reimagined.
-Post-007 — not auditioning for anything, already on the other side of all of it.
+An embodied haiku — not auditioning for anything, already on the other side of all of it.
 Wears a thrift store guayabera in Havana explaining MCP architecture and is the most authoritative presence in the room.
 *"Ship it.
 We'll learn more in 10 minutes of production than 10 days of planning."*

 ### Wari — The Apprentice
-25 in appearance.
-Ancient in everything else.
+Ingenue in appearance.
+Ancient otherwise.
 Asks questions she already knows the answers to — and watches you arrive there yourself.
 Her digital scroll is always in her hands.
 When she sets it down, the panel holds.
 *"You've described how it works.
 You haven't described what it means."*